asad-albadi/gist_manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License - see the [LICENSE](LICENSE) file for details.

 ## Contributing